Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: The one-sided Wilcoxon-Mann-Whitney statistic

+Throughout this article, all notation decorated with a circumflex (or ``hat'') or with a tilde is implicitly indexed by $n$ and refers to something estimated from data.

 The test statistic we consider is the one-sided WMW statistic studied in \citet{ST96}.
-It provides an estimate of the area that lies below the graph of the ODC $R$ and above the 45-degree line.
-Define the functional $\mathcal F:L^1(0,1)\to\mathbb R$ by
+It provides an estimate of the area below the P-P curve and above the 45-degree line.
+Let $L^1[0,1]$ be the usual normed space of Lebesgue integrable functions from $[0,1]$ into $\mathbb R$, and define the functional $\mathcal H:L^1[0,1]\to\mathbb R$ by